syncfusion-content/blazor-docs/blazor/multiselect-dropdown/getting-started.md

 documentation: ug
 ---

-# Getting Started with Blazor MultiSelect Dropdown Component
+# Getting Started with Blazor MultiSelect DropDown Component

 This section briefly explains about how to include [Blazor MultiSelect DropDown](https://www.syncfusion.com/blazor-components/blazor-multiselect-dropdown) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.